Taking in the first signs of spring on a picnic in New York's Adirondack Mountains

 With David Sommerstein, I'm Brian Mann, NPR News, in New York's Adirondack Mountains.

-(SOUNDBITE OF KIERNAN TOLLEFSON'S "IF WE DON'T WAKE UP") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF COFFEE DATE AND GAMECHOPS SONG, "GREEN HILL ZONE") Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.